mozilla-services/readinglist/docs/installation.rst

 Running with gevent
 -------------------

-It is possible to use `gevent <https://gevent.org>`_.
-To do so, the following configuration should be used.
+It is possible to use `gevent <https://gevent.org>`_, by adding this in the
+configuration:

 .. code-block :: ini

-      readinglist.gevent_enabled = True
+      readinglist.gevent_enabled = true

 Gevent and psycogreen should be installed in the virtualenv for it to work properly::